MaibornWolff/codecharta/visualization/README.md

 -   Install node >= 8
 -   Install dependencies `npm install`.

-Once you have installed the project, you can use all grunt tasks described in the next section.
+Once you have installed the project, you can use all tasks described in the next section.

 ## Tasks

 #### Build

 `npm run build` builds the project in dist/app.
 This artifact is ready to be served as a web application.
-`npm run doc` generates the esdoc documentation in dist/doc/

 #### Test